sajjadhashemian/lsh-quickshift/README.md

-# mean-shift
+# LSH-based implementation of QuickShift
-Developing a Faster Mean-Shift Clustering Algorithm Using Locality-Sensitive Hashing and Relation Graphs
+Developing a Faster QuickShift Clustering Algorithm Using Locality-Sensitive Hashing